Undergoing treatment for fluid or mucus inside your lungs? How you can support treatment by removing fluid from your lungs with breathing exercises.

 Is taking deep breaths good for your lungs?
 When the fluid gets collected in the numerous air sacs inside the lungs, a condition is medically known as pulmonary oedema, usually breathing difficulty.
 Several medical conditions can result in the fluid inside the lungs, such as pneumonia.
 However, the most common cause is believed to be heart problems.
 Other factors that may lead to fluid in the lungs include exposure to certain toxins and medications, trauma to the chest wall and exercise.
 You will be pleasantly surprised to know that there are specific efficient breathing exercises to eliminate fluid in the lungs.

-Deep breathing exercise for fluids in lungs
+Deep breathing exercise for fluids in the lungs

 Deep breathing exercises not only keep your lung muscles healthy but also keep infections and pneumonia at bay.
-The best part is that you don’t have to spend long hours at gym; you just can perform deep breathing exercise on an hourly basis to maintain oxygen levels and keep your lungs clear of excessive carbon dioxide buildup.
+The best part is that you don’t have to spend long hours at the gym; you can perform deep breathing exercise on an hourly basis to maintain oxygen levels and keep your lungs clear of excessive carbon dioxide buildup.

 Here is how you can do it